No Greenwashing! We break it all down in this Q&A

 What Does Biodegradable Mean?

-Biodegradation happens when materials are decomposed by naturally occurring moisture, micro-organisms (such as bacteria and fungi) and mini beasts like snails, worms and slugs.
-Some materials biodegrade much quicker than others - wool for example takes around a year whereas a paper bag will break down in around five weeks.
+Biodegradation happens when materials are decomposed ‘in the wild’ by naturally occurring moisture, micro-organisms (such as bacteria and fungi) and mini beasts like snails, worms and slugs.
+Some materials biodegrade quicker than others however, even wool caught on a fence or a discarded apple core, may take as long as a year to break down.

 How About Composting?